 Financial aid is offered by UMSON; the University of Maryland, Baltimore (UMB); and external agencies.
 There are a wide variety of financial resources to assist you in achieving your educational goals and expenses.
 You may be eligible for both merit and need-based financial aid.
 Information regarding specific funding sources is listed below.

 Employment opportunities for students are often available within UMSON.
-Contact the Office of Student and Academic Services for more information.
+For more information, contact Yvette Gregory at the UMB Office of Financial Aid, 410-706-1676 or email@example.com.

 The Clinical Scholars Program is offered in conjunction with area health care facilities.
 Qualified BSN and CNL students are given the opportunity to complete their emphasis practicum under the guidance of a clinical preceptor, receive tuition support for their final year and, upon graduation, work for one to three years in the supporting health care institution.
 Students who have earned a cumulative grade point average of 3.0 and who are enrolled in their final practicum course are notified of their eligibility just prior to the beginning of their final semester of study.

 All students are considered for merit scholarships at the time of acceptance into a degree program.
 The Scholarship Committee uses the admission application and accompanying material to determine eligibility.
 There is no additional application to complete.
 These highly competitive merit scholarships are for full-time enrollment only and are renewable for three semesters after the initial award as long as the requisite academic progress is maintained.